TingyanXiang/DiscoverCorrelation-BigData/README.md

 - Property data from 2012 to 2017;
 - Census data from 2013 to 2016.

-All datasets have spatial and temporal attributes respectively with different precision.
+All data sets have spatial and temporal attributes respectively with different resolutions.

 # Code
 The code of this project is categorized into 4 parts, CodeSpark, MapReduce, SpatialResolution and Results.

 ### CodeSpark

-Contains main python files that includes mappers.py, preprocess.py and correlation calculating files.
+Contains main python files that include mappers.py, preprocess.py and correlation calculating files.
 - mappers.py contains all mapper functions that are used to preprocess 8 different data sets.
-- preprocess.py removes header of each dataset and run mapper functions from mapper.py to generate dataframe outputs with keys and values in the same format
+- preprocess.py removes header of each dataset and run mapper functions from mapper.py to generate dataframe outputs with keys and values in the same format.
-- corr_.py files take two dataframes, aggregate attributes with spark SQL, inner join two datasets with same keys and calculate correlations afterwards.
+- corr_.py files take two dataframes (Spark, not Pandas), aggregate attributes with Spark SQL, inner join two datasets with the same keys and calculate correlations afterwards.
+We only include a few samples here, and you need to do slight modification for other pairs of dataframes.

 ### SpatialResolution

 Contains a python file that builds the grid search and data that includes spatial information.
 - gridSearch.py builds the grid search dictionary and the search function used in mappers.
 - polys_*.pickle is a list of polygons of corresponding districts.
-- polys_*_dict.pickle is dictionary with key=index of polygons and value=corresponding_district
+- polys_*_dict.pickle is dictionary with key=index_of_polygons and value=corresponding_district
 - bound_*.pickle is the border information of NYC.

-If you want to use the search function (find_dist), you need to generate a dictionary with key=index_of_grid and value=polygons with gridSearch.py.
+If you want to use the search function (find_dist), you need to generate a dictionary with key=index_of_grid and value=polygons with gridSearch.py (this dictionary is too big to put on GitHub).

 ### Results